AnselmeClergeot/FisoEngine/README.md

 ### Last updates

-* The tile opacity manipulating system is fully operational. /!\ First version, can hide bug(s) /!\
+* The entity system (first version) is operational.
-* Better class SRP respect and role-comprehension (separated classes in other clear-defined classes, class renaming...)
+* Creation of RunEnvironment class.
+User has to inform some running parameters (window size, etc) to it before initializing its map object.
+* Factored same functions in different classes into two file "LoadingFuncs" and "DrawingFuncs".
+* Commented and indented the engine sources.

 #### <a href="https://github.com/AnselmeClergeot/IsometricEngine/wiki/Home">Engine Tutorials!</a>